Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Introduction

 \subsection{Problem Description and Contributions}

-Consider the use of price promotions by retailers to increase sales.
-The effects of price promotion on sales have been consistently established in marketing literature \citep[and references therein]{blattberg1995promotions,anderson2019price}.
-Although price reductions increase sales of promoted products, retailers often observe that promotions affect sales of other items and that, post-promotion, the products experience reduced sales~\citep{van2004decomposing}.
-Models of such demand functions have recently been developed using retail data \citep{cohen2020optimizing,cohen2021promotion,cohen2022demand}.
-To devise a promotion campaign, the retailer often incorporates several business rules besides the demand model.
-For example, since frequent promotions can hurt a brand~\citep{papatla1996measuring}, the retailer may limit the promotion frequency of an item or restrict the number of promotions in a category for a time period.
+Retailers frequently use price promotions to boost sales, and for good reason, as the impact of price promotion on sales has been well-established in marketing literature~\citep[and references therein]{blattberg1995promotions,anderson2019price}.
+While price reductions typically increase sales of promoted products, retailers often observe broader effects, including reduced sales of other items and a post promotion sales decline~\citep{van2004decomposing}.
+Recent work has leveraged retail data to model these complex demand functions \citep{cohen2020optimizing,cohen2021promotion,cohen2022demand}.
+To determine an optimal promotion campaign, retailers often incorporate business rules beyond the demand model, such as limiting promotion frequency to protect brand perception \citep{papatla1996measuring} or restricting the number of promotions within a category.
+The ability to collect and analyze promotion data has created an opportunity to optimize promotional strategies, fueling our pursuit of advanced algorithmic solutions.

-Suppose that a retailer needs to decide on when and how to promote $n$ items over a time horizon consisting of $T$ periods.
+Consider a retailer deciding when and how to promote $N$ items over $T$ periods.
 Let $x^i_t$ be the unit price of item $i$ at time $t$.
-To capture the cross-item and cross-period effects, the demand function of item $i$ at time $t$ is given by a composite form:
+To model the cross-item and cross-period effects, we represent the demand function for item $i$ at time $t$ as a composite function:

-where $f^{ij}_t(\cdot)$ captures the individual sales response to the price promotion of item $j$ at the current period $t$, $h^{i}_{tk}(\cdot)$ is the individual sales response to self historical prices at period $t-1, \ldots, t-M_i$, $M_i$ is a positive integer capturing the extent of historical effects, and $\phi^i(\cdot)$ is the composite effect on its demand.
-Typically, price promotions reduce the price of an item $i$ to one of few predecided discrete levels $\{p^i_0, p^i_1, \ldots,p^i_{d_i} \}$.
-The retailer then solves the price promotion problem to maximize profit using the demand function \eqref{eq:cd} while ensuring that business rules relating to frequency and type of promotions offered are satisfied.
+where $f^{ij}_t(\cdot)$ captures the sales response to the price promotion of item $j$ at time $t$, $h^{i}_{tk}(\cdot)$ represents the sales response to item $i$'s historical prices from period $t-1$ to $t-M_i$, $M_i$ denotes the number of past periods influencing demand, and $\phi^i(\cdot)$ aggregates the impact of these functions on item $i$'s demand.
+In practice, promotions reduce the price of item $i$ to one of a discrete set of levels: $\{p^i_0,\ldots,p^i_{d_i}\}$.
+The revenue of product $i$ is $x^i_t$ multiplied with the demand in \eqref{eq:cd}, and a cost of $c^i_t$ is incurred per unit of demand.
+This revenue, less the associated cost, drives the retailer's profit.
+The retailer optimizes this profit subject to business rules governing promotion frequency and type incorporating budget considerations.